 The effectiveness of air-permeable insulations, in particular, are vulnerable to wide variations because air can and does move through them in real world conditions.
 By “air-permeable”, I mean insulation products that air can move through freely.
 When this kind of air movement happens, it allows convective energy transfer to happen in addition to conductive transfer.
 Air-impermeable insulations, by contrast, are more or less impervious to air movement, so the conductive energy transfer measured in the lab is all there ever is.
 Convective energy transfer doesn’t happen to any significant extent with closed-cell spray foams and rigid polystyrene foams, for instance, so lab numbers for these materials are the same as field results.

 The Brock test house with R20 walls used batt insulation in wood frame walls with a middle-of-wall temperature range of 5ºC to -6ºC, moving in lock-step with outdoor temperatures as they varied from 0ºC to -15ºC.
-The R17 house had foam-insulated SIP walls with a middle-of-wall temperature that remained a constant 15ºC (give or take a degree or so) with the same variation in outdoor temperatures.
+The R17 house had foam-insulated structural insulated panel (SIP) walls with a middle-of-wall temperature that remained a constant 15ºC (give or take a degree or so) with the same variation in outdoor temperatures.
 Why the difference between walls that have virtually the same R value?
 Because R value doesn’t account for convection, radiation and air infiltration, that’s why.

 Need more proof that convection is an especially big factor inside wood frame wall cavities?
 Simply pull off the cover of any plug outlet on an exterior wall on a windy winter day and the drafts you feel coming out of the electrical box shows how much air moves through wall cavities.
 Air movement within building frames is a significant issue, even with house wrap applied to the structure.

-Even on those rare occasions when wall cavities are sealed air tight, convection is still an issue.
+Even on those rare occasions when wall cavities are sealed air tight, convection is still an issue with the wall.
 The bigger the temperature difference between inside and outside wall surfaces, the stronger the forces that drive convection of the air trapped inside the wall itself.
 In other words, the colder it is outside, the lower the effectiveness of convection-vulnerable insulation.
 Knowledge of the decreasing effectiveness of open-cell insulation has been known at least as far back as 1990, thanks to a roof performance study published by the Roof Research Center at the Oak Ridge National Laboratory (ORNL), in Oak Ridge, Tennessee.
 Here’s a quote from the study:

 “ . . . the thermal resistance of loose-fill fiberglass insulation was found to decrease by a factor of two as the climate chamber temperature was lowered from 7ºC to -28ºC.
 The variation of thermal resistance follows the same trends as seen in previously published results.”

 Did you get that?
-The effective R value of insulation got cut in two as the difference between inside and outside temperatures increased.
+The effective R value of insulation got cut in half as the difference between inside and outside temperatures increased.
 Another reason for the huge difference in side-by-side efficiency of homes with similar insulation R values has to do with the realities of typical wood frame wall construction.
 According to a 2007 study, also published by the ORNL, “about 30% to 40% of stud wall cavities do not follow nominal framing spacing and require custom cutting and fitting of the batt insulation.”
 So, how many insulation contractors do you know who take the time to custom cut one batt out of every three to get the fit just right?
 In the real world, where time is money, batt insulation is rarely installed as carefully as it should be.
 Batts that are too loose waste energy, but batts that are too big for the space and compressed also lower energy performance.

 The difference between stated insulation product R values and measured energy performance takes on special significance as energy-based building code changes kick in across the world.
 In a growing number of regions, builders are allowed to follow one of two ways to meet code.
 Houses can be built and individually tested to see if they meet energy standards, or they can be built according to a recipe, without testing.
 The assumption behind the recipe approach is that if you build in a certain way – using insulation products with the right numbers printed on the bag – great energy performance will be achieved.
-So how true is this?
+So how true is this assumption?

 A partnership between the City of Vancouver, the Greater Vancouver Homebuilders Association and the E3 EcoGroup set out to answer this question by measuring the actual energy performance of 300 homes.
 On average, houses built according to a recipe that was supposed to achieve an Energuide E80 performance delivered actual results in the E76 to E77 range.
 Sounds insignificant?
 Not when you realize how the Energuide scale works.
 It’s a logarithmic scale – like the Richter scale for earthquakes – so the differences between rating numbers increases exponentially as they go up.
 An E86 house, for instance, uses 50% less energy than an E80 house.
 Homeowners with E80 houses built according to a prescriptive recipe are most likely getting performance that’s costing them 29% more money each year, for the 70, 80 or 100 years the house will be around.